On the Positivity of Kirillov's Character Formula: and Beyond

 Here we have made the change of variable $x\mapsto x\cdot X$, and have used the invariance of the Lebesgue measure and $j_\mathfrak{g}$ under the adjoint action of $G$ to simplify.
 Define $F_f^x(Y)=\int_{\mathfrak{m}} j_{\mathfrak{g}}^{1/2}(P+Y)f(\exp x\cdot(P+Y))e^{i\ell(P+Y)}\frac{1}{\rho_{(G, M)}(x)} \, dP$ so that

-where in the second equality we have used the diffeomorphism $M/R_\ell\cong (\mathfrak{g}/\mathfrak{m})^*$ whose existence was proved in Lemma~\ref{L:Orbit Diffeomorphism} and Example~\ref{Ex:polarization-sl2-orbit}.
+where in the second equality we have used the diffeomorphism $M/R_\ell\cong (\mathfrak{g}/\mathfrak{m})^*$ of Lemma~\ref{L:Orbit Diffeomorphism} whose existence is assumed.
 The third equality is due to the Fourier inversion theorem.
 To proceed with the calculations, we observe that since $f\in S$ the change of variables formula applied to the restriction of $\exp$ to $U$ implies

 Therefore,